Refrigerator Repair & Icemaker Repair

 Before you perform any of the other tests in this chapter, make sure that the compressor is running.
 If it is not running, see Chapter 5.

 Some refrigerators are very quiet and smooth when they operate.
-If you cannot hear your refrigerator running or feel the compressor vibrating, you must investigate further.
+If you cannot hear your refrigerator running or feel the compressor vibrating, your refrigerator is not working properly and you must investigate further.
+The chances are your refrigerator is not cooling or not cold.

 First, try turning the cold control to the "off" position or unplugging the fridge; this will stop the compressor.
 Do you hear or feel a difference?
 If so, the compressor was running.
 WAIT SEVERAL MINUTES before turning the compressor back on for your diagnostic checks.
 The reason for waiting before you restart it is explained in section 3-4 (7).